 It’s funny how a single missed message can wreck a havoc in one’s life.
 You need to send an important message to someone sometime later in the day, and you are so sure you will send it at the right time.
 Only, when the right time comes, you forget to send it.
 Depending on the importance of the message you forgot to send, you may suffer anywhere from nothing to a concussion.
 If only there was a way to schedule your messages, as you could do with your emails.
 Well, if you are using an Android phone, you can.
-Whether you want to send that message later to that special someone, or just want to send a reminder text to your friend, this feature will always come in handy in such times.
-So, if you are suffering from the “forgot to send the message” syndrome, here’s how to schedule text messages on Android in 2020.
+If you are suffering from the “forgot to send the message” syndrome, here’s how to schedule text messages on Android in 2021.

 To schedule an SMS on Android you can use two methods.
-The first involves the use of third-party texting apps that can be used to schedule text messages on any Android smartphone.
-The second is to use the built-in functionality that certain Android OEMs like Samsung, Xiaomi, and LG offer.
+The first is to use the built-in functionality that the Google Messages app and certain Android OEMs like Samsung, Xiaomi, and LG offer.
+The second involves the use of third-party texting apps that can be used to schedule text messages on any Android smartphone.
 We have included both these methods so you can skip to the section you want to read.

 Send Messages Later Using Third-Party Apps

-There are some OEMs that include this feature natively in their smartphones, but for the most part, you will have to use a third-party app to make use of this feature.
-The advantage of using third-party messaging clients is that not only they bring the ability to send messages later but also include a ton of other features which makes messaging fun and easy.
-The apps will bring theming capabilities allowing you to change anything from color scheme across the app to the fonts and its sizes.
+The advantage of using third-party messaging clients is that not only they bring the ability to send messages later but also include a ton of other features that makes messaging fun and easy.
+The apps also bring theming capabilities allowing you to change anything from color scheme to fonts to text size.
 The only thing to remember is that we are focusing on scheduling messages hence other specific feature sets will not impact the ranking of the apps.

 Here, you can select the Date and the Time when you want your message to be sent from your phone.
 One neat thing I like about Textra is that it marks the scheduled messages with a green clock icon.
 When you tap on the icon, you will be able to see the time stamp (when it is scheduled to be sent) for that message.
 For the most part, the app is free to use with in-app purchases to unlock some extra features.